 The mineral water, if it contains a lot of free carbon-dioxide, is called sour water.
-The high glauber’s salt (magnesium sulfate, sodium sulfate)-content mineral water is called bitter water.
+The high Glauber’s salt (magnesium sulfate, sodium sulfate)-content mineral water is called bitter water.

-On mineral water bottles the content of minerals is indicated, however, a lot of people just take off the shelves the bottles seen in the advertisement or having a nice label, without reading it.
+On mineral water bottles, the content of minerals is indicated, however, a lot of people just take off the shelves the bottles seen in the advertisement or having a nice label, without reading it.

 I strongly recommend you to read the bottle labels.
-If you insist on drinking mineral water, drinking high sodium-content mineral water is not recommended for people having high blood pressure, cardiovascular problems, kidney problems.
+If you insist on drinking mineral water, drinking high sodium-content mineral water is not recommended for people having high blood pressure, cardiovascular problems, and kidney problems.